bbe2/instructor.brian/README.md

 >> Take ownership of your voice in the new AI writing paradigm shift.
 >> Builds on training from retired linguistic expert Dr. McCracken.
 >> Includes principles, mechanics, and Python with ChatGPT REST-API to
-a) Assess metrics representing originality discourse (authentic self).
+1) Assess metrics representing originality discourse (authentic self).
-b) Sharpen information exchange quality with polysyllabics by ontology.
+2) Sharpen information exchange quality with polysyllabics by ontology.
-c) Train and apply appropriate epexegetical techniques.
+3) Train and apply appropriate epexegetical techniques.
-c) Have fun and deepen one’s love of language and self-expression.
+4) Have fun and deepen one’s love of language and self-expression.

 ![93 grammarly](https://user-images.githubusercontent.com/59778456/225014381-d60a46db-2e43-4f31-a58e-6e238bf13e81.PNG)